stitchdata/docs/_troubleshooting/data-discrepancies/data-discrepancy-troubleshooting-guide.md

 ## Data Loading

-While Stitch is designed to quickly and efficiently process large amounts of data, it can take some time to replicate and load your data into your data warehouse.
+While Stitch is designed to quickly and efficiently process large amounts of data, it can take some time to replicate and load your data into your destination.
 What looks like missing data may actually be incomplete processing, meaning Stitch hasn’t finished loading all the data.

 Processing time can be affected by a variety of factors: